New York City police disband rough street unit amid pressure for reform

 “We can do it with brains, we can do it with guile, we can move away from brute force,” he said.

+New York police union President Patrick Lynch, noting that shootings and murders rose last year, said city leaders “will have to reckon with the consequences” of a strategy that de-emphasizes proactive policing.

-On Friday Cuomo signed several police overhaul bills, including one banning use of the “chokehold” that was used in the 2014 death of Eric Garner, a black man who was being arrested on a minor charge.
+On Friday Cuomo signed several police overhaul bills, including one banning the “chokehold” that was used in the 2014 death of Eric Garner, a black man who was being arrested on a minor charge.

 The package of bills also included one that opens officers’ disciplinary records to public access.